 However, financial providers have their work cut out for them as they embrace digital solutions, facing obstacles such as a lack of trust among customers as well as data and security concerns.
 And while innovative technologies like AI are helping to improve efficiency within teams, it’s clear that the human element of customer service remains essential.

 Statistics about communication channels

-Similarly, some customer engagement strategies are more powerful than others.
+Some customer engagement strategies are more successful than others.
 The only customer engagement strategy that a majority of respondents rated as “Excellent", for example, is social media, at 51%, followed by messaging at 48% (Unblu, 2020).

 At the other end of the spectrum, voice-response bots and chatbot customer service are the worst-rated channels.
 34% of respondents rate them worst or below average (Unblu, 2020).

 Statistics about customer loyalty